HD Supply Holdings (HDS) Gets a Buy Rating from Raymond James

-Raymond James analyst Sam Darkatsh maintained a Buy rating on HD Supply Holdings (HDS) on August 11.
-The company’s shares closed last Wednesday at $41.89, close to its 52-week high of $43.37.
+Raymond James analyst Sam Darkatsh maintained a Buy rating on HD Supply Holdings (HDS) on June 9.
+The company’s shares closed last Thursday at $39.16.

 See today’s analyst top recommended stocks >>